Chatbots are making serious waves in the marketing scene.

-Also, always remember that bots need to be programmed for natural language.
+Also, always remember that chatbots need to be programmed for natural language.
 That means slang and questionable grammar, even if you wouldn’t normally incorporate those trends in your business messaging.

 Finance Chatbot Template:

-This will vary depending on the type of institution; but as an outline, try offering:
+This will vary depending on the type of banking institution; but as an outline, try offering the following:

 Chatbot Examples: Healthcare Industry

-The healthcare industry has a pretty innovative opportunity to capitalize on chatbots.
+The healthcare industry has a pretty innovative opportunity to capitalize on chatbots examples.

-There’s been renewed interest in health and wellness, beyond the regular doctor/dentist visits, but extending to supplements, natural remedies, physical activities and exercise, etc.
+There’s been renewed interest in health and wellness, beyond the regular doctor/dentist visits, but extending to supplements, natural remedies, physical activities and exercises, etc.